Link Building is a Must

 Usually link purchasers want the following guarantees:

-This is one way many webmaster with highly ranked websites are able to monetize their property.
+This is one way many webmasters with highly ranked websites are able to monetize their property.
 The other two ways are

 Link Exchange